inga-lovinde/TrustPilotChallenge/README.md

 Multi-threaded performance with RyuJIT (.NET 4.6, 64-bit system) on quad-core Sandy Bridge @2.8GHz is as follows:

-* If only phrases of at most 4 words are allowed, then it takes **less than 3 seconds** to find and check all 7433016 anagrams; all hashes are solved in first 0.4 seconds.
+* If only phrases of at most 4 words are allowed, then it takes **around 2 seconds** to find and check all 7433016 anagrams; all hashes are solved in first 0.4 seconds.

-* If phrases of 5 words are allowed as well, then it takes around 7.5 minutes to find and check all 1348876896 anagrams; all hashes are solved in first 10 seconds.
+* If phrases of 5 words are allowed as well, then it takes around 5.5 minutes to find and check all 1348876896 anagrams; all hashes are solved in first 8.5 seconds.
 Most of time is spent on MD5 computations for correct anagrams, so there is not a lot to optimize further.

-* If phrases of 6 words are allowed as well, then "more difficult" hash is solved in 10 seconds, "easiest" in 1 minute, and "hard" in 2.5 minutes.
+* If phrases of 6 words are allowed as well, then "more difficult" hash is solved in 9 seconds, "easiest" in 50 seconds, and "hard" in 2 minutes.

-* If phrases of 7 words are allowed as well, then "more difficult" hash is solved in 58 seconds.
+* If phrases of 7 words are allowed as well, then "more difficult" hash is solved in 56 seconds, "easiest" in 7 minutes, and "hard" in 18 minutes.

 Note that all measurements were done on a Release build; Debug build is significantly slower.